chromaui/chromatic-docs/test.md

 ## Establish baselines

-Establish baselines by running a Chromatic build in a new project or on a branch without an ancestor.
+Once visual tests are enabled, you can establish baselines by [running a Chromatic build](setup#run-chromatic) in a new project or on a branch without an ancestor.
 This captures a snapshot of each story in a cloud browser and sets it as the baseline.
 Subsequent builds will generate new snapshots that are compared against existing baselines to detect UI changes.

 ## View UI changes